lautis/uglifier/README.md

-  },                            # Apply transformations to code, set to false to skip :define => {},                # Define values for symbol replacement :enclose => false,            # Enclose in output function wrapper, define replacements as key-value pairs :source_map => {
+  },                            # Apply transformations to code, set to false to skip :define => {},                # Define values for symbol replacement :enclose => false,            # Enclose in output function wrapper, define replacements as key-value pairs :keep_fnames => false,        # Generate code safe for the poor souls relying on Function.prototype.name at run-time.
+Sets both compress and mangle keep_fanems to true.
+  :source_map => {
     :map_url => false,          # Url for source mapping to be appended in minified source :url => false,              # Url for original source to be appended in minified source